MikeBeasterfeld/Shewbot-rails/README.md

 == Other setup notes

-* Make sure you set the callback in your Twitter dev account.
+* Make sure you set the callback in your Twitter dev account. (http://hostname/auth/twitter/callback)
-* Log in through Twitter, then in the database set your newly created user account to be an admin
+* Log in through Twitter, then in the database set your newly created user account to be an admin (user table, admin boolean column)